muratk3n/thirdwave/en/tweets/2019/week44.md

 Great.
 More left.
 Left everywhere.

-We need more switches between true left and right - instead of going between Mush \#1, Mush \#2, etc..
+We need more alternation between true left and right - instead of going between Mush \#1, Mush \#2, etc..
 True left brings healthcare if missing, true right can deregulate if too much, it goes on..
 Mush provides no selection.
 It's policy positions are a mush; a little bit of everything, which means nothing.
 Same shit policies with different